Ashok-19/NanoDCE/README.md

 ## Inference times

-This script will provide an approximate inference results but accurate one.
+This script will provide an approximate inference results but not an accurate one.

         python inference.py

 #### Sample Output